andzhi4/oramask/README.md

 ## License

-RAWS is released under the MIT License.
+oramask is released under the MIT License.